microsoft/coyote/docs/_learn/get-started/using-coyote.md

 coyote.exe test MachineExamples\bin\net46\FailureDetector.exe --iterations 1000 --max-steps 200 --sch-pct 10
 ```

 Even then you might need to run it a few times to catch the bug.
 Set `--iterations` to a bigger number if necessary.
 You can also let `coyote` decide which exploration strategy to use.
-Just use `--sch-portfolio` and size `--parallel N` and Coyote will run `N` different exploration strategies for you, in parallel. `coyote` manages the poftfolio to give you the best chance of revealing bugs.
+Just use `--sch-portfolio` and size `--parallel N` and Coyote will run `N` different exploration strategies for you, in parallel. `coyote` manages the portfolio to give you the best chance of revealing bugs.
 These strategies were developed from real-world experience on large products in Microsoft Azure.
 When you use the right scheduling strategy, you will see a bug report:

 ```
 ...
 Task 0 found a bug.